 Staff: Staff will be sampled to achieve variation in terms of role and study site.
-Audio recordings of recruitment conversations: audio-recorders will be sent to three PEARLS sites in early set-up.
-Opportunistic sampling will be used, with conversations recorded where a patient agrees.
 We are aiming for 8-10 participants in this group.

 13.5 Data collection

 Interviews will take place remotely using telephone or video conferencing software (MS Teams) according to the participant's preference.
 Main study interviews may take place in person if mutually convenient for researcher and participant.
 Interviews will be audio- or video-recorded (MS Teams video-recordings will be converted to audio files).
 A flexible topic guide will be used to guide the conversation.
 Verbal consent will be agreed and recorded at the start of the interview.